Enttoi/enttoi-client/README.md

 ## Sensors setup

 The current setup is:
 * One [LED](http://www.aliexpress.com/item//32377761083.html) connected to wPi=0 or BCM=17 pin.
-This LED turned on once the client launched and turned off when terminated
+The LED has 4 states:
+  * On - client launched, but no request is sent to gateway
+  * Slow blinking - latest request were successfull
+  * Fast blinking - latest request wasn't sent due error (timeout, network errors, etc)
+  * Off - client terminated
 * 2 [reed switches](http://www.aliexpress.com/item//32424305003.html) connected to wPi=5,7 or BCM=4,24.